 The more important art practice is embroidery, for their entire livelihood depends on it.
 Toda have a rather distinguished style of dressing; a tri-colour shawl, typically red, black, and white.
 Their choice of colour is based on religion: Black is a depiction of the Underworld, Red depicts the intermediate realm of the Earth, and White represents the Toda Tribe.
 The patterns in these shawls are intrinsically woven, and are very similar to the tattoos the previous generations possessed.
 Apart from fabric, Toda also practice embroidery with straws for lamps and baskets.

 So now we have familiarised ourselves with primitive art practices for communities, and we have also learned that many practices have made their way to the Modern World.
-But why has tribal art become important to people outside the tribe?
-Because we are aware of this one truth: Our ancestors all had one way of life, the primitive life, and through these art practices, we can watch our history unfold in front of our eyes.
+But why has tribal art become important to people outside the tribal Art?
+Because we are aware of this one truth: Our ancestors all had one way of life, primitive life, and through these art practices, we can watch our history unfold in front of our eyes.